felipesvianna/readme-template/README.md

 [![Version](https://badge.fury.io/gh/tterb%2FHyde.svg)](https://badge.fury.io/gh/tterb%2FHyde)

-One to two paragraph statement about your product and what it does.
+One to two paragraph statement about your product and what it does and some prints or gifs.

 ## Prerequisites